pdarche/carbon/docs/carbon.md

  - Cut out beef from your diet

 ### Advocacy and voting
+ - Support political solutions to the systemic parts of the problem (supporting lobbying efforts and voting)
  - [Citizen's Climate Lobby](https://citizensclimatelobby.org/)
  - [Carbon Standards for New, Modified and Reconstructed Powerplants](https://www.epa.gov/cleanpowerplan/carbon-pollution-standards-new-modified-and-reconstructed-power-plants)
  - [Clean Power Plan](https://www.epa.gov/cleanpowerplan)